FrancesCoronel/personal-website-v3/site/content/adventures/2016-03-31-all-the-bootcamp-things.md

 ---
-title: "All The (Bootcamp) Things 🎉"
+title: "All The (Bootcamp) Things"
 date: 2016-03-31
 description: I've decided to compile all the coding bootcamp things and organize them by category.
-ALSO THIS IS MY 100th POST!
+ALSO THIS IS MY 100th POST! 🎉
 image: https://i.imgur.com/a2AizPR.jpg
 aliases:
   - /2016/03/31/all-the-bootcamp-things/